DEDUCTION UNDER SECTION 80CCC

 Limit- Deduction shall exclude interest or bonus accrued or credited to the employee’s account, if any and shall not exceed Rs.
 1 lakh and The aggregate amount of deduction under sections 80C, 80CCC and sub section (1) of Section 80CCD shall not exceed Rs.1,50,000/- (Section 80CCE).
 Please note that Limit of deduction Under section 80CCC is enhanced to Rs.
 1.50 from One Lakh with effect from assessment year 2016-17 and for subsequent assessment years.
 Limit of deduction under 80CCC raised to Rs.
 1.50 Lakh

 DEDUCTION UNDER SECTION 80CCD

-(a) on account of closure or his opting out of such pension scheme; or
+(i) Closure or opting out of the pension scheme or

-(b) as pension received from the annuity plan purchased or taken on such closure or opting out,
+(ii) Pension received from the annuity plan purchased and taken on such closure or opting out